captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ---
 The future...is HERE!
 ---
-We’d be helping some kid, Buzzy.
+Buzzy, we could be helping some kid.
 ---
 Or some little old lady.
 ---